 Assignment of Debts: The Legal Framework

 Under the Property Law Act 1974 (Qld), specifically in Section 199, provisions are made for the assignment of debt at law.
 This allows for the transfer of debt ownership from the original credit provider (the assignor) to the new owner (the assignee).
 However, it’s crucial to note that this assignment must be absolute, and written notice must be given to the debtor.
 Importantly, the debtor’s consent is not a prerequisite for this assignment.

-Once a debt is assigned, all rights and responsibilities of the original credit provider (the assignor) vests in the new owner (the assignee).
-This means that the assignee can now collect on the debt as if they were the original credit provider, including charging interest pursuant to the contract and commencing legal proceedings to recover it.
+Once a debt is assigned, all rights and responsibilities vested in the original credit provider are now transferred to the new owner.
+This transfer grants the assignee the authority to collect on the debt as if they were the initial credit provider.
+This includes the ability to charge interest as per the original contract terms and to initiate legal proceedings to recover the debt.

-Accordingly, if a debt has been validly assigned (absolutely in writing and the notice is provided to the debtor’s last known place of residence) and there is no offsetting claim available to the debtor (such as a binding settlement agreement reducing the balance owed), the assignee is entitled to take any legal steps necessary to recover the outstanding monies.
-These enforcement options include:
+Once a debt has been validly assigned (following the absolute written assignment and proper notice to the debtor’s last known residence), and there are no offsetting claims available to the debtor, the assignee is entitled to pursue legal steps to recover the outstanding debts.
+These enforcement options may include:

 - Commencing legal proceedings

 - Enforcing judgments through methods such as statutory demands, bankruptcy notices, creditors’ petitions, warrants for property seizure and sale, garnishee orders, and more.

 The RCR Recovery Team possesses extensive knowledge of various enforcement methods applicable in all Australian jurisdictions, particularly in the recovery of assigned debts.
 We are also well-equipped to provide guidance on the assignment of debts and the obligations that arise once such assignments occur.